 Water heaters are responsible for heating your water and supplying it to household fixtures and appliances, such as dishwashers, showers, and more.
 Every home uses their hot water supply differently, and it’s important to understand the different types of water heaters and features best suited for your household needs.

-8 Tips to Consider When Choosing Your Water Heater
+8 Tips to Consider When Choosing Your New Water Heater

 There are three main water heater fuel sources:

 All three of these options are great choices for any home, but deciding which is the best water heater for you depends on your specific needs and budget.

 2 Understand the Difference Between Tank Vs. Tankless

 Today, you have the option of choosing between a traditional tank water heater, or a smaller, eco-friendly tankless water heater.
 Use our chart below to learn more about each to help you make an informed decision:

 Tank-type water heaters are the most common type of water heaters.
 These units physically store gallons of heated water at a time.

 - Economical, generally lower up-front unit cost compared to tankless water heaters

 - Accommodates steady, high-use demands